AbdullahM0hamed/Geel/README.md

 # Build

-To build the compiler, simply do: `cargo build` in the root folder.
+To build the interpreter, simply do: `cargo build` in the root folder.

 # Usage